oracle/graal/substratevm/README.md

 ```c
 int add(graal_isolatethread_t* thread, int a, int b);
 ```

-Shared library images, alike executable imagesm, can have an arbitrary number of entry points, for example, to implement callbacks or APIs.
+Shared library images and executable images alike can have an arbitrary number of entry points, for example, to implement callbacks or APIs.

 ## How to Determine What Version of GraalVM an Image Is Generated with